-Loading zones should be designed to accommodate rideshare pick-up/drop-off during commute hours, nighttime, and weekends and commercial loading during weekday business hours.
+Loading zones as a design element should be designed to accommodate rideshare pick-up/drop-off during commute hours, nighttime, and weekends and commercial loading during weekday business hours.
 On two-way streets, marked loading zones may not be necessary; vehicles may load directly from the street and contraflow vehicles may slowly pass.
 Where alleys are present, they may also serve for commercial load and unloading.